kairos-io/kairos/docs/src/pages/installation/raspberry.md

 ## Prerequisites

-- An SD card with 16 GB
+- An SD card which size is at least 16 GB
 - Etcher or `dd`
 - A Linux host where to flash the device